rmzq/rmzq/README.md

-- 👋 Hi, I’m @rmzq
+- 👋 Hi, I’m Romzi Qutbi
-- 👀 I’m interested in Back-End Development
+- 👀 I’m interested in Web Development, Deep Learning, and Blockchain Technology
-- 🌱 I’m currently learning Django, FastAPI, and ReactJS
+- 🌱 I’m currently learning Django, FastAPI, Laravel, and ReactJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...